theleveragedguess/algorist/part_1/chapter_5/README.md

 }
 ```

-There are two points to remember when using breadth-first search to find a shortest path from $x$ to $y$: First, the shortest path tree is only useful if BFS was performed with x as the root of the search.
-Second, BFS gives the shortest path only if the graph is unweighted.
+There are two points to remember when using breadth-first search to find a shortest path from $x$ to $y$.
+Firstly, the shortest path tree is only useful if BFS was performed with x as the root of the search.
+Secondly, BFS gives the shortest path only if the graph is unweighted.

 ## Applications of Breadth-First Search

 Most elementary graphs algorithms make one or two traversals of the graph while we update our knowledge of the graph.
-Properly implemented using adjacency lists, any such algorithm is destined to be linear, since BFS runs in $O(n=m)$ time on both directed and undirected graphs.
+Properly implemented using adjacency lists, any such algorithm is destined to be linear, since BFS runs in $O(n+m)$ time on both directed and undirected graphs.

 __Connected Components__